 What do real estate sales representatives mean when they refer to “Conditions?”

-When a real estate sales agent and the buyer he/she is representing decide to submit an “Agreement to Purchase” on a listed Ontario property, that offer will often contain conditions.
+When a real estate sales agent and the buyer he/she is representing decide to submit an “Agreement to Purchase” (also known as an “Offer”) on a listed Ontario property, that offer will often contain conditions.
 These are intended to ensure that the buyer is protected from unforeseen upsets that would complicate or prevent the sale, such as denial of a mortgage.
 The conditions must be met and fulfilled or waived within a set period – usually three to seven days.

 Two types of conditions have become particularly commonplace in Ontario, and can be found in many offers to purchase property: